Home Movies (film)

 Home Movies is a 1979 independent film directed by Brian De Palma and starring Kirk Douglas, Nancy Allen, Vincent Gardenia, Keith Gordon, Theresa Saldana, and Gerrit Graham.

 De Palma had been teaching film at his alma mater Sarah Lawrence College, and conceived this project as a hands-on training exercise for his students.
 They were given the primary responsibilities of raising money, arranging the shooting schedule, and editing the film, all under De Palma's supervision.
 Many of these students, such as Gilbert Adler, Sam Irvin, and Charlie Loventhal, went on to long careers of their own, producing and directing films.

+Plot

-Kirk Douglas plays a film instructor loosely modeled on the director himself.
-Keith Gordon is one of his pupils who films everything that happens at home.
-Many of the events that happen to Gordon's character were modeled on events from De Palma's own adolescence, particularly rivalry with a more favored brother, a mother prone to dramatic outbursts, and a philandering father.
+Kirk Douglas plays a film instructor loosely modeled on the director himself (known as "The Maestro") who champions a technique called "Star Power"--which teaches students how to avoid the fate of becoming "an extra in your own life," since "the camera never lies."
+Keith Gordon plays one of his pupils who films everything that happens at home, and is presented as a "tragic example of someone who refused to star in his own life."

+Many of the events that happen to Gordon's character were modeled on events from De Palma's own adolescence, particularly rivalry with a more favored brother (who runs a 70s-style EST-type summer camp called "Spartanetics"), a mother prone to dramatic outbursts, and a philandering father.